 Create an Alumni Profile and update your own contact information when it changes so that you will receive invitations to special alumni events, electronic and printed publications, and other communications of interest to our alumni.
 Add your Profile today to receive an invitation to submit a class note, the e-newsletter just for Curtis alumni and other publications that will keep you informed about what is happening at Curtis today!

 If you wish to play a more active role in alumni affairs, you may consider joining this small, dedicated group that works closely with the school to reach out to our broader community of graduates in a number of areas and to assist in fundraising.

 Follow us @curtisschoolalumni!
 You will get a timely peek into what's happening on campus throughout the year.
 Don't be surprised if you see someone you know from your school days.
 We especially love to post photos of alumni seen on campus.

-If you need any help using the tools in these pages, have any questions about alumni events, want to get involved with the Alumni Council, or simply wish to renew your connection with Curtis, please don't hesitate to reach out to Chuck Sawyer, Director of Development and Alumni Relations, at email@example.com.
+If you need any help using the tools in these pages, have any questions about alumni events, want to get involved with the Alumni Council, or simply wish to renew your connection with Curtis, please don't hesitate to reach out to Alexis Shuster, Alumni Relations, at email@example.com.

-Jill Carmel, President Allison Jacoby, Vice President Lloyd Bunnak, Secretary
+Darren Cohen '88, President Allison Demoff Jacoby '83, Vice President Lloyd Bunnak '85, Secretary